azimgivron/genedatafactory/README.md

 ## 🧠 Output Files

-All datasets are stored in a **sparse format**, meaning that only entries with non-zero values are explicitly listed.
+All datasets except the text embeddings are stored in a **sparse format**, meaning that only entries with non-zero values are explicitly listed.
 If a value column is not present, the corresponding entries are implicitly assigned a value of **1**.
 The overall number of genes and diseases is determined by the count of unique identifiers found in the `gene_disease.csv` file.
+The embeddings are generated with BioBERT.
+If the number of tokens in the text based representation exceed the maximal capacity of the model, average pooling is used to aggregate the different embeddings.

 ### 🧩 **Generated Datasets**